mijikim/bbi_client/README.md

 This project was developed in unix environment using node v10.0.8 and npm v6.3.0.

+## To obtain an access token

+Access token can be retrieve by going to [https://superheroapi.com/](https://superheroapi.com/).

 ## Login

 To obtain user's access token data, Login page was built.
 When user tries to